 Many motorcycle helmets are also designed to provide some neck support as well, lessening your chances of receiving a debilitating blow.
 Wear your helmet every time you ride!

 Another common injury involves broken bones.
 The rider is usually thrown from the bike, and they react by trying to catch themselves.
 This can cause serious injuries to bones and ligaments in the hands and arms.
 This is often referred to as “Biker’s Arm.”

 If the bike falls over, riders can be trapped beneath it, damaging their legs or arms.
 Broken legs are the most common injury for those hospitalized from motorcycle crashes.

-In fact, roughly 30% of all non-fatal motorcycle injuries will affect the legs and feet.
-Shoulder and pelvis injuries are also fairly common.
+In fact, roughly 30 percent of all non-fatal motorcycle injuries will affect the legs and feet.
+Shoulder and pelvic injuries are also fairly common.